Content tagged "Acquisition"

 Kristin Fuller is the Division Chief of the CIO Systems Division.

-John Bardwell is the Division Chief of the Patents, Systems and Software Division.
+Nadine Rafaels is the Division Chief of the Patents Systems and Software Division.

 Nicole Smith is the Division Chief of the Trademark and Corporate Systems Division.